legislation/data-documentation/api/overview.md

 <!--For more information on how to request lists of effects, see the changes section of our API reference.-->

-For more information on how to interpret effects, see the [effects section](https://legislation.github.io/clml-schema/userguide.html#effects) of the CLML reference guide.
+For more information on how to interpret effects, see the [Effects](../model/effects.md) section of this documentation.

 ### Search, lists and feeds